Case study

 Astroscale: Securing Space Sustainability

-Ten years ago, Astroscale’s CEO and Founder, Nobu Okada, made a promise to himself that he would find a solution to the space debris issue by the end of 2020.
-A decade on, over 500 people – from engineers and mission operators to project managers and support staff – have joined Nobu on his quest, working in the UK, France, Israel, the USA and Japan.
-With solutions ranging from managing satellites that have reached the end of their life, to removing large space debris objects, to future refuelling and recycling services, Astroscale is developing innovative and scalable solutions across the spectrum of in-orbit servicing.
+In 2013, Astroscale’s CEO and Founder, Nobu Okada, made a promise to himself that he would find a solution to the space debris issue by the end of 2020.
+A decade on, over 600 people – from engineers and mission operators to project managers and support staff – have joined Nobu on his quest, working in the UK, France, Israel, the USA and Japan.
+With solutions ranging from managing satellites that have reached the end of their life, to removing large space debris objects, to future refuelling and recycling services, Astroscale is developing innovative and scalable solutions to enable a circular economy in space.
 A first mover in the rapidly growing in-orbit servicing industry, Astroscale is blazing a trail towards a safer space environment for future generations.

-The UK Space Agency is funding Astroscale to continue developing its technology and capability to remove unprepared inactive satellites from Low Earth Orbit (LEO).
-The Cleaning Outer Space Mission through Innovative Capture (COSMIC) will harness Astroscale’s Rendezvous and Proximity Operations (RPO) and robotic debris capture capabilities to remove 2 defunct UK satellites currently orbiting Earth by 2026.
+The UK Space Agency is funding Astroscale to continue developing its technology and capability to remove unprepared inactive satellites from low Earth orbit.
+The Cleaning Outer Space Mission through Innovative Capture (COSMIC) will harness Astroscale’s rendezvous and proximity operations and robotic debris capture capabilities to remove two defunct UK satellites currently orbiting Earth.

 Visit Astroscale’s website to find out more, or their Careers page for opportunities to join the team.